cabify/figma-plugin-frametastic/README.md

 # Frametastic
-Easily test your design in different viewports by saving your favorite frame sizes combinations to use them in new frames or to duplicate your current selection.
+Easily test your design in different viewports by saving your favorite frame sizes combinations.
+Use any combination for new frames or for duplicating your current selection.

 1. Make your design
 2. Add the needed constrains